ZhengQ2/ZhengQ2/README.md

 - 👀 I’m interested in Photography and Programming
 - 🌱 I’m currently learning C/C++ and Java
 - 💞️ I’m looking to collaborate on everything!
-- 📫 How to reach me: contrib@zhengqiu.net
+- 📫 How to reach me: me@zhengqiu.net
-- 😊 Want to know more: https://zhengqiu.net/

 <!---
 ZhengQ2/ZhengQ2 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.